Mudrik-Lab/CFSVM/docs/tutorial.md

 save('.temp\experiment.mat', 'experiment')
 ```

-Let’s set number of blocks and trials.
-It works this way: number of blocks is a natural number and number of trials is a list of length=n_blocks containing number of trials for every block.
+Now, let’s set the number of blocks and trials.
+The number of blocks should be a natural number and the number of trials is defined by a list of `length=n_blocks` containing the number of trials in every block.
+For example, if we want to have one block with 20 trials and another block with 30 trials we will set `n_blocks = 2`, `n_trials = [20, 30]`.
+But in the current experiment, there is only one block with 30 trials.
 The last line will initialize a cell array for the trial matrix.

 ```matlab